d2-developer/d2-developer-python/README.md

-# All files code related to the Binance intergration for buy or sell the share for diffrent market place and crypto trading.
+# All files code related to the Binance intergration for the trading for diffrent market place and crypto trading.

 # form.py